ewrogers/gala-docker/README.md

 You will be prompted to enter your Gala email and password for running the node.
 You can verify them by checking the `.env` file generated.
 You can either modify them there or re-run the `configure` script to overwrite them at any time.

-If you *still* cannot run the script, create the `.env` file manually with the following contents:
+If you *still* cannot run the script (or are on Windows), create the `.env` file manually with the following contents:

 ```
 GALA_EMAIL=<your email login>